 If you own Windows XP: Follow the above path as well.
 Instead of AppData you will find a folder called “Application Data”.
 Please make sure to click the Show Hidden folders and files option otherwise you won’t find the Application data folder.

-- restore earlier version of chrome
+- restore older version of chrome

-- how to rollback versions in chrome
+- how to downgrade chrome

 Web Talk is best viewed in Firefox.